The Firm of Girdlestone: Plot summary

 John Girdlestone owns the firm of Girdlestone.
 It is a very lucrative business and John Girdlestone and his son Ezra Girdlestone are respected by everyone.
-Both father and son are cynics and have no other thought but for their business; after giving a donation of £25 for charity, John Girdlestone remarks to himself that it is not a bad "investment", as it will make a favorable impression on the collector, who is a Member of Parliament, whose influence he hopes to use some day.
+Both father and son are cynics and have no other thought but for their business; after giving a donation of £25 for charity, John Girdlestone remarks to himself that it is not a bad "investment", as it will make a favourable impression on the collector, who is a Member of Parliament, whose influence he hopes to use some day.
 Ezra, his son, is even more of a cynic, as the elder Girdlestone's cynicism is mitigated by his supposed religiosity.
 However, he manifests a great acumen for business, sometimes even surpassing his father's sharpness in business matters.
 A series of disastrous speculations by the elder Girdlestone financially ruins the firm.
 After keeping the impending bankruptcy a secret from everyone for a time, he tells his son (whom he has fooled with a dummy ledger) about it.
 The son is disgusted by his father's rashness.

 They resort to chicanery to save the firm.
-They plan to send an agent to the Ural mountains who will claim to have found diamond mines.
+They plan to send an agent to the Ural Mountains who will claim to have found diamond mines.
 They speculate that the resulting plunge in the prices of diamonds in England and South Africa will force the dealers to get rid of their diamonds quickly at absurdly cheap rates to avoid total financial ruin, which would eventually fall on them if diamonds from the Urals start pouring in the market.
 They will then step in and buy as many diamonds as their remaining money would allow them.
 Once their capital is exhausted, their agent will disappear and the discovery that the Ural diamond mines were a hoax would skyrocket the prices of diamonds once again, leaving them rich men.